-Simple definition of health.

-World Health Organisation (WHO) definition - a state of complete physical, mental and social well-being.

-Physical well-being; all body systems work well,

-free from injuries and illnesses,

-able to carry out everyday physical tasks.

-Mental well-being; able to cope with stress,

-can control emotions, feel good about vourself.

-Social well-being: have essential human needs, food, clothing and shelter, have friendship and support, have some value in society, able to mix with others.

-Health and fitness; need for a healthy lifestyle,

-need to eat a balanced diet, need to take regular exercise, need to avoid drugs and pollution.
+PHYSICAL EDUCATION 0413 IGCSE 2009 nit 2: Health, Safety an Id Training andidates should develo op knowledge and understanding of the principles of: Health SAN Simple definition of hea World Health Organisa well-being.
+PHYSICAL EDUCATION 0413 IGCSE 2009 nd Training op knowledge and understanding of the principles of: alth. ation (WHO) definition - a state of complete physical, mental and social all body systems work well, free from injuries and illnesses Physical well-being; all body systems work well, free from injuries and illnesses, able to carry out everyday physical tasks.
+Mental well-being; able to cope with stress, can control emotions, feel good about yourself.
+Social well-being; have essential human needs, food, clothing and shelter, have friendship and support, have some value in society, able to mix with others.
+Health and fitness; need for a healthy lifestyle, need to eat a balanced diet, need to take regular exercise, need to avoid drugs and pollution.

-Diet
+Diet •

 The body needs nutrients for energy, growth and repair of cells.
 These nutrients are proteins, carbohydrates, fats, vitamins and minerals.
-Also water and fibre.
+Also water and fibre,